-c.
-Mobilizing sources of finance
+(c) Mobilizing sources of finance

-60. Housing finance institutions serve the conventional market but do not always respond adequately to the different needs of large segments of the population including in particular the poor and women.
+60. Housing finance institutions serve the conventional market but do not always respond adequately to the different needs of large segments of the population including, in particular, the poor and women.
 To mobilize more domestic and international resources for housing finance and to extend credit to more households, it is necessary to integrate housing finance into the broader financial system, to focus subsidies on those who cannot be served by the market, and to create new instruments to address the financial needs of people having no access to credit.

-- 61. To serve more people through existing housing finance systems, governments at the appropriate levels should: - (a) adjust monetary and fiscal policy to promote competition in resource mobilization and to facilitate extending more credit to the poor and maintain the solvency of credit systems;
+61. To serve more people through existing housing finance systems.
+Governments at the appropriate levels should:

+(a) Adjust monetary and fiscal policy to promote competition in resource mobilization and to facilitate extending more credit to the poor and maintaining the solvency of credit systems:

-- (b) strengthen the effectiveness of existing housing finance systems; - (c) enhance accessibility to housing finance systems; - (d) ensure safe and sound ethical practices in financial transactions through support by effective legal and regulatory frameworks; - (e) establish property rights and enforce foreclosure laws to facilitate private-sector participation; - (f) encourage the private sector to mobilize resources to meet varying housing demands including rental housing; - (g) support competitive mortgage markets and, where appropriate, facilitate the development of secondary markets and securitization; - (h) decentralize their lending operations and encourage the private sector to do the same in order to provide greater physical access to credit, especially in rural regions; - (i) encourage all lending institutions to improve their management and efficiency of operations; and - (j) encourage community mortgage programmes that are accessible to poor women. - 62.
-To create new housing finance mechanisms, governments at all levels should: - (a) harness the potential of non-traditional financing arrangements by encouraging communities to form housing and multi-purpose community development cooperatives, especially for the provision of low-cost housing; - (b) review and strengthen the legal and regulatory framework and institutional base for mobilizing non-traditional lenders; - (c) encourage in particular, by removing legal and administrative obstacles, the expansion of savings and credit co-operatives "credit unions," co-operative banks and co-operative insurance enterprises; - (d) support partnerships between such co-operative institutions and public financing institutions as an effective means to mobilize local capital and apply it to local entrepreneurial and community activity for housing and infrastructure development; - (e) encourage trade unions, farmers', women's and consumers' organizations and other associations of the concerned populations to set up their own co-operatively organized financial institutions and mechanisms; and - (f) promote the exchange of information on innovations in housing finance. - 63.
-To facilitate access to housing to those not served by existing finance mechanisms, governments should review and rationalize, where appropriate, systems of subsidies by policies that will ensure their viability, equity and transparency, allowing many of those without access to credit and land to enter the market. - d.
-Ensuring access to basic infrastructure and services
+(b) Strengthen the effectiveness of existing housing finance systems:

+(c) Enhance accessibility to housing finance systems:

+(d) Ensure safe and sound ethical practices in financial transactions through support by effective legal and regulatory frameworks:

+(e) Establish property rights and enforce foreclosure laws to facilitate private-sector participation;

+(f) Encourage the private sector to mobilize resources to meet varying housing demands including rental housing:

+(g) Support competitive mortgage markets and, where appropriate, facilitate the development of secondary markets and securitization;

+(h) Decentralize their lending operations and encourage the private sector to do the same in order to provide greater physical access to credit, especially in rural areas;

+(i) Encourage all lending institutions to improve their management and efficiency of operations; and

+(j) Encourage community mortgage programmes that are accessible to poor women.

+62. To create new housing finance mechanisms.
+Governments at all levels should:

+(a) Harness the potential of non-traditional financing arrangements by encouraging communities to form housing and multi-purpose community development cooperatives, especially for the provision of low-cost housing;

+(b) Review and strengthen the legal and regulatory framework and institutional base for mobilizing non-traditional lenders:

+(c) Encourage in particular, by removing legal and administrative obstacles, the expansion of savings and credit cooperatives - "credit unions", cooperative banks and cooperative insurance enterprises;

+(d) Support partnerships between such cooperative institutions and public financing institutions as an effective means to mobilize local capital and apply it to local entrepreneurial and community activity for housing and infrastructure development;

+(e) Encourage trade unions. farmers', women's and consumers' organizations and other associations of the concerned populations to set up their own cooperatively organized financial institutions and mechanisms; and

+(f) Promote the exchange of information on innovations in housing finance.

+63. To facilitate access to housing to those not served by existing finance mechanisms, Governments should review and rationalize, where appropriate, systems of subsidies by policies that will ensure their viability, equity and transparency. allowing many of those without access to credit and land to enter the market.

+(d) Ensuring access to basic infrastructure and services